 In this section

-Landlords who charge a bond must lodge it with Tenancy Services within 23 working days using our bond lodgement form.
+If the landlord charges a bond they must lodge it with Tenancy Services within 23 working days.

-At the end of a tenancy, the tenant can ask to transfer the bond to a new tenancy, rather than getting a refund.
-This can only happen if both the old landlord and the new landlord agree.
+At the end of a tenancy the tenant can transfer the bond to a new tenancy rather than getting a refund.

 Read our tips on how to prevent problems with bonds during a tenancy.